gersimuca/gersimuca/README.md

 # 〽️ Gersi Muça 👋

-👨‍💻 Seasoned Software Engineer with expertise in scalable web and desktop solutions.
-Proficient in AWS, Kubernetes, Docker, and Spring, delivering robust, maintainable software.
+👨‍💻 Hey there!
+I'm a Seasoned Software Engineer who loves building scalable web and desktop solutions.
+I’m comfortable creating software that's not just powerful but also easy to maintain.

+💡 I’m all about making the developer experience smoother, boosting performance, and learning the ins and outs of memory management.
+Ultimately, I just want to build awesome software that people love to use!

 ## 🧰 Languages and Tools